Timbermill Wind Project Profile

 • Capable of producing up to 189 MW of clean, homegrown energy, enough energy to power up to 47,000 homes every year

-• Planned to be located on managed timberland and open farmland in rural Chowan County
+• Located on managed timberland and open farmland in rural Chowan County

-• Each turbine typically requires less than half an acre of land
+• Each turbine requires less than half an acre of land

 • Landowners would continue farming their land or harvesting timber with very limited disturbance

-• 30 years of annual revenue for county (largest taxpayer), local landowners, and local schools, totaling millions of dollars
+• 30 years of annual revenue for Chowan county totaling up to $33 million dollars

 • Hundreds of jobs and significant local spending during construction